mayakerostasia/pretalx-python-client/README.md

 # TODO:
-1: Change structure to library
+1. Change structure to library
+2. Tests
-2: Determine whether or not this will be uploaded to PyPi
+3. Determine whether or not this will be uploaded to PyPi